“I cannot be more honored to be part of the IRWA team. This is a lifelong dream come true,” says Executive Director Wayne Castonguay.

 Brian Kelder, Restoration Program Manager

 Brian is responsible for dam removal projects and the Restoration Partnership.
 Brian is an aquatic ecologist with expertise in fisheries research and habitat restoration.
 Most recently, he served as the Staff Scientist for the Seatuck Environmental Association in Islip, NY, where he played a leadership role in advancing migratory fish restoration on Long Island.
-His previous work includes salmon recovery in the Pacific Northwest, walleye spawning habitat in the Great Lakes, and endangered sturgeon in the Hudson River.
+Some of his previous work has focused on salmon recovery in the Pacific Northwest, walleye habitat in the Great Lakes, and endangered sturgeon in the Hudson River.
 Brian is originally from the Catskills region of New York where his family has operated a farm for more than a century and where he spent his formative years exploring local water bodies and developing his interest in aquatic systems.
 He holds a MS in Aquatic Ecology from SUNY ESF and a BS from Cornell University.

 Jim MacDougall, Director of Special Projects